achandrasek6/Breast-Cancer-Predictor/README.md

 # Breast-Cancer-Predictor
-_ML model that predicts tumor presence in scRNA seq breast tissue samples._
+_ML pipeline that predicts tumor presence in scRNA seq breast tissue samples._

 This repository contains two analysis scripts for a small breast cancer study: